Sudo-Pluralize-Abenson/python-control/doc/design_region.rst

 *example:*

 xytort= dr1.in_xy_to_rt(dr1.x)

 print("xy to rt :", xytort)

-..Warning: a previous assignment was more restricted and will be observed. xy to rt : None
+>Warning: a previous assignment was more restricted and will be observed.
+>xy to rt : None

 **Design Region Projections**